-We released a white paper in mid-July about the challenges, solutions, and steps to get started with AI in banking, an industry that (like many others) has a lot of the essential ingredients already but is missing some traction.
-I sat down with the paper’s authors — and finance industry experts — to discuss some of the key points and get additional insights on what makes AI in banking unique.
+We released a white paper in mid-July about the challenges, solutions, and steps to get started with AI and machine learning in banking, an industry that (like many others) has a lot of the essential ingredients already but is missing some traction.
+I sat down with the paper’s authors — and finance industry experts — to discuss some of the key points and get additional insights on what makes AI and machine learning in banking unique.

 Jason Moolenaar (JM): Jason has more than 20 years of experience in financial services and technology.
 After beginning his career as an equity sales trader with Deutsche Bank, Jason continued on as a Junior Portfolio Manager for a boutique asset management firm.
 He subsequently spent the majority of a nearly nine-year career at Bloomberg in the electronic trading group.
 He currently leads financial services sales across Eastern United States and Canada at Dataiku.

 Hursh Rughani (HR): Starting his career off in consulting focusing on financial services, Hursh spent most of his time working with investment management companies.
 At M&G Investments (Prudential), he worked closely with the company’s Analytics Centre of Excellence as well as projects within risk, finance (AUM and FUM analysis), and operations.
 Today, he leads financial services sales in the United Kingdom and Ireland at Dataiku.